POETSII/tinsel/doc/custom/README.md

 /local/tinsel/bin/fpga-power.sh off    # Turn worker FPGA off
 ```

-Users of Zitura are expected to coordinate with each another when
+Users of Zitura are expected to coordinate with one another when
 doing a reflash.
 For example, announcing that you are doing a reflash
 on the POETS slack group (channel `#zitura`) would help avoid clashes
 and confusion.